omniboard/firebase-backups/README.md

 - `-name=<NAME>` : The name of the database `Serenity-Mal-1`
 - `-dbHostName=<NAME>` : The hostname of the database `Serenity-Mal-1`.
 It can be different from <NAME> if you have had to restore
 - `-dbToken=<FIREBASE_TOKEN>` : The token for the database name in `NAME`
-- `-folderLocation=<RELATIVE_PATH>` : A relative path on the local system that restore is written to before saving to s3 : `Serenity-Mal-1/20170131T181548358Z.json.gz`.
+- `-tempDirectory=<PATH>` : A path on the local system that restore is written to before saving to s3 : `Serenity-Mal-1/20170131T181548358Z.json.gz`.
 It will be deleted when the backup is done.
 Unless `-saveLocal=true` is set.
+Consider using the /tmp directory.
 - `-saveS3` : `true|false`
 - `-saveLocal=true`